 You need an 8GB flash drive.

-- At this step, you need to install an open-source server management platform, and in our case, we'll use Proxmox VE Virtual Environment.
+- You need to install an open-source server management platform; in our case, we'll use Proxmox VE Virtual Environment.
 It requires an 8GB flash drive to install.
-Hence, plug in the USB drive with the program to the computer to install it.
+Start by plugging in the USB drive with the program to the computer to install it.

-- Next, press the F7 key numerous times to activate the boot device selection interface.
+- Press the F7 key numerous times to activate the boot device selection interface.

 - Also, if you're having problems with the installation, consult the installation document for reference.